 You could be waking up with a lakeshore view over Lake Windermere or Ullswater, or be just a short walk from the bustling town centre of Keswick.
 Many larger campsites also have a range of additional facilities such as leisure pools, entertainment and a site shop - often sharing the location with caravans, campaign pods and more.

 If you're driving to your campsite take care when using a Sat Nav, a good old map is always a big help.
-Check your locations carefully as some spots in the National Park can be very secluded and Hardknott Pass, Wrynose Pass and Honister Pass in particular are among the steepest roads in the country.
+Check your locations carefully as some spots in the National Park can be very secluded and reached on very narrow winding roads.
+Hardknott Pass, Wrynose Pass and Honister Pass in particular are among the steepest roads in the country.